 The unique art-making process that I engage in is influenced by my years working as a ceramic artist.
 I begin my compositions by layering scraps of newsprint and found materials onto a surface of paper or wood.
 This adds texture and, as the piece evolves, a suggestion that the present moment is always shaped by that which has occurred in the past.

 My first mark is a single archetypal form, usually a circle, the symbol of continuity and completion.
 I draw the shape onto my surface, or etch it into wet paint.
 And then I replicate the form, in various sizes, multiple times.
 As circles intersect and overlap, new shapes emerge.
 I tease them to the surface and give them room to breathe.
 I highlight specific forms with color and work to accentuate relationships that feel essential.
 There are choices to make and a good deal of what I have created usually disappears as I apply new layers of paint.
 The resulting compositions are richly layered and the interplay of color, line and form can be very complex.
 Yet for me, the work generates a sense of peace because I am clear that at the core of the complexity is a single, subtle form that is boundless and absolute.

 I received my MFA in ceramics from the California College of the Arts where I studied with Viola Frey.
-I went on to explore cast bronze and acrylics and combined materials on paper.
+I went on to explore cast bronze; I now work primarily with acrylics and combined materials on paper and wood panel.